viennaoperator/sqli-challenge/README.md

 ```

 # Task
-Try to exploit the website and submit the password of the 'root' user.
+Try to exploit the website and read the email address from the database.

+# Use for production
+Change the password of the installation in the docker-compose.yml